Bawnorton/Trimica/README.md

 ## Resource API
 Trimica provides a resource API for modders / modpack makers to provide additional textures or modify existing ones.

+#### Not working as expected?
+Enable `debug` in the config to see log messages about issues with loading resources.

 ### Providing Overlay Texutres
 For overlay textures the lightness of a pixel will be used to determine the colour index on the palette.
 For example if there are 8 distinct colours in the overlay texture, the lightest pixel will be the